 As mentioned above, drink plenty of water after you eat.
 The reason is that your body uses water as a way to get rid of all the water that you’ve drunk.
 Drinking water after you eat helps to make sure your body doesn’t store excess water.
 If it stores too much water, then you won’t feel as refreshed.

-In order to maximize the amount of water that you’re drinking, try to drink at least 2 litres a day.
+In order to maximize the amount of water that you’re drinking, try to drink at least 2 liters a day.
 Although you may think that the amount is small, over time you can easily double the amount that you drink.
-The fact that you’re not drinking a lot of water throughout the day is what causes some people to become dehydrated because they’re not drinking enough water.
+The fact that you’re not drinking a lot of water throughout the day is what causes some people to become dehydrated.
+Dehydration causes fatigue and you remain tired throughout the day.
+Hence, remain hydrated and drin water during intermittent fasting to enjoy your life healthily.